Using mindfulness to fix or gain something is doomed to fail, say Buddhist meditation teachers.

 Buddhist lay-teachers: Critics of mindfulness

 Barry Magid and Marc Poirier are critical of the Western mindfulness movement.
-Their essay, Three Shaky Pillars of Western Buddhism, appears in What’s Wrong with Mindfulness (and What Isn’t): Zen Perspectives [Read my post reviewing the book, coming soon].
+Their essay, Three Shaky Pillars of Western Buddhism, appears in What’s Wrong with Mindfulness (and What Isn’t): Zen Perspectives [Read my post reviewing the book, What’s Wrong with Mindfulness: Zen Perspectives].

 Barry Magid is a psychiatrist and psychoanalyst practicing in New York City.
 He is a founding member of the Ordinary Mind Zendo in New York and author of several books, Ordinary Mind: Exploring the Common ground of Zen and Psychoanalysis, Ending the Pursuit of Happiness: A Zen Guide, and Nothing is Hidden: The Psychology of Zen Koans.